 Tuition Fees

-Compared to other US universities, Cornell University’s tuition is expensive.
-Therefore, understanding the tuition fees beforehand can help students budget for the related expenses, as attending Cornell University is a substantial investment in their education and future.
+Cornell tuition and costs vary by undergraduate college, academic program, New York State residency status, and housing plan.
+For the 2026-2027 academic year, Cornell’s Office of the Bursar lists undergraduate tuition at $73,946 per year for endowed Ithaca colleges and for nonresidents in New York State contract colleges.
+New York State residents in contract colleges pay $49,816 per year.
+Therefore, understanding the tuition fees beforehand can help students budget for related expenses, as attending Cornell University is a substantial investment in their education and future.
 Additionally, being aware of the tuition costs will assist prospective students in making well-informed choices regarding their available financial aid.

 Scholarships